kitech/cygo/readme.md

 ### The pain of Go
 * Too large binary size
-* Not friendly with C
+* Not zero cost call with C
 * Builtin string/array/map no methods
 * Too verbosity error handling, not like the Go2 `try` error handling proposal